kersorianek/mon-portfolio/_posts/2019-01-20-A-Comprehensive-Curriculum-for-Beginners-IT-Business-Analyst-Course.md

      - Agile requirements gathering and analysis
      - Business process modeling and analysis

-- Module 3: Business Analysis Planning and Monitoring (6 classes)
+- Module 3: Business Analysis Project Management Initiation, Planning and Monitoring (6 classes)
      - Overview of project management concepts and methodologies, including Waterfall, Agile, and Scrum
+     - Business Case Preparation
      - Project charter and scope management
      Work breakdown structure and task management
      - Stakeholder analysis and communication plan
      - Risk management and contingency planning
      Best practices for project management for business analysts

-- Module 4: Data Analysis and Visualization (5 classes)
-    -  Fundamentals of data analysis and modeling, including descriptive statistics, inferential statistics, and predictive analytics
-    -  Techniques for collecting, cleaning, and processing data using tools such as Excel, Python, or R
-    -  Data visualization and dashboard design using tools such as Tableau or Power BI
-    - Introduction to data warehousing and business intelligence
-    - Best practices for data analysis and visualization for business analysts

 - Module 5: Agile and Lean Methodologies for Business Analysis (7 classes)
     -  Overview of Agile and Lean methodologies and frameworks, including Scrum, Kanban, and Lean Six Sigma